Salesforce Park San Francisco – 2021 Ultimate Guide

 The Gondola

-This might not be your usual form of transportation to a park, but it positively offers a much more scenic ride than the ordinary elevator or escalator.
+The Salesforce Tower Gondola in San Francisco might not be your usual form of transportation to a park, but it positively offers a much more scenic ride than the ordinary elevator or escalator.
 The 20-passenger glass cabin carries passengers from the new Mission Square to the park and operates 8 a.m.-8 p.m.
 (May 1-Oct.
 31) and 8 a.m.-7 p.m.
 (Nov.
 1-Apr.
 30), and is free of charge.

 Walking Trail – Salesforce Park loop –

 Ramble past lovely redwoods, bamboos, and palms accurately set among the skyscrapers of SOMA or just take a seat on the benches and relax while spotting butterflies, dragonflies, and hummingbirds hovering above the lavender patch.
-The trail is a 0.6-mile loop that surrounds the Park’s perimeter, where 13 mini botanical gardens are labeled with interpretive signs representing an array of flora and fauna representing regions of the world.
+The trail is a 0.6-mile loop that surrounds the Salesforce Tower Park’s perimeter, where 13 mini botanical gardens are labeled with interpretive signs representing an array of flora and fauna representing regions of the world.

-Check out the Salesforce Park Garden guide to learn all about the gardens you’ll be able to explore.
+Check out the Salesforce Tower Park Garden guide to learn all about the gardens you’ll be able to explore.

 What are the Salesforce Park opening hours?